Timinator2000/Algorithm_X/08 - your turn/03 - equation search.md

 As tiles are put on the gameboard, some sort of validation is needed to see if there is a way to put the operands and the operator together to come up with the right-side value.
 This feels a bit like making tiles in [Winamax](https://www.codingame.com/training/hard/winamax-sponsored-contest) correspond to every cell in the grid.
 With Winamax, it ultimately was better to build routes and consider each possible route a tile that could be placed on the gameboard as a whole.
 A similar approach will work better here.

-Let’s make the gameboard nothing more than a list of right-side value.
+Let’s make the gameboard nothing more than a list of right-side values.

 <BR><BR>
 ![Simplified Gameboard](Gameboard2.png)